 Five16 Film Festival

-On Monday, April 14, 2014 at 7 p.m., the red carpet, paparazzi and popcorn will return to Maranatha Hall as Northwestern hosts the 8th annual Five16 Film Festival, a free event showcasing the films of students in the electronic media communication program and college wide.
+On Monday, April 14, 2014 at 7 p.m., the red carpet, paparazzi and popcorn returned to Maranatha Hall as Northwestern hosted the 8th annual Five16 Film Festival, a free event showcasing the films of students in the electronic media communication program and college wide.

 What originally started as a small film festival has grown into a community-wide event drawing nearly a thousand attendees.